 - Embry-Riddle Aeronautical University

 - Academy College

 - Rio Salado College

-High schools teaching aviation courses as well as colleges and universities that offer aviation and aeronautics programs in the U.S. have their work cut out for them to train enough future aviators to ensure that commercial air travel continues to be readily available and our nation’s military air power remains strong.
+High schools teaching aviation courses, as well as colleges and universities, that offer aviation and aeronautics programs in the U.S. have their work cut out for them.
+Schools need to ensure we help high school students begin training early to ensure that commercial air travel continues to be readily available and our nation’s military air power remains strong.